What to Expect on LASIK Surgery Day

-LASIK is an outpatient procedure that is performed at our Bismarck, ND, location.
+LASIK is an outpatient procedure that is performed at Dakota Eye Surgery Center in Bismarck, ND, location.
 Our entire staff will work hard to make you as comfortable and relaxed as possible during your surgery day visit which will take approximately 1-2 hours.
 Although your time in our surgical suite will only take 20 minutes, we need a little extra time to have you complete last-minute paperwork and rest before and after the procedure.

 Here is how the surgery process will go:

 - You will relax in a comfortable bed after receiving medication to help calm your nerves.

 - Numbing anesthetic eye drops will be placed into your eyes.

 - A special tool will be placed into your eyes to keep your eyes open.

 - Dr. Selid will use a femtosecond laser to create a thin flap on your cornea.
 You may feel a sensation of pressure during this part.